A Flexible Itinerary for 3 Days in Sydney [2024]

 Lunch and shopping in the City Centre

-If you are a shopper make your way to Pitt Street mall, the Strand arcade and the Queen Victoria Building.
+If you are a shopper, make your way to Pitt Street mall, the Strand Arcade and the Queen Victoria Building.

-Once you are done, make your way to mid-city for a quick visit to Hyde Park and St Mary’s Cathedral, Pitt Street Mall Shopping area and the Queen Victoria Building.
+Once you are done, make your way to mid-city for a quick visit to Hyde Park and St Mary’s Cathedral, Pitt Street Mall shopping area and the Queen Victoria Building.

-There are plenty of food courts and cafes in this part of town; perhaps you can grab a takeaway lunch and enjoy it watching the action at the Hyde Park Chess Board.
+There are plenty of food courts and cafes in this part of town; If you are on a budget, you can grab a takeaway lunch and enjoy it watching the action at the Hyde Park Chess Board.

 Hyde Park St Marys Cathedral